The McCausland Foundation

 Key Takeaways for Grant Writers

-• Focus on three specific geographic areas: Martin County, FL; Nantucket, MA; and Philadelphia, PA.
-Organizations outside these areas are unlikely to be funded regardless of program quality.
+Focus on specific geographic areas: Based on recent grant patterns, the foundation primarily supports organizations in Martin County, FL; Nantucket, MA; Philadelphia, PA; and South Carolina.
+Organizations outside these areas are unlikely to be funded.

-• Demonstrate long-term institutional capacity.
-The foundation's pattern shows preference for established institutions (major universities, community foundations) capable of managing multi-million dollar initiatives.
+Demonstrate long-term institutional capacity.
+The foundation's pattern shows preference for established institutions (major universities, community foundations) capable of managing significant initiatives.

-• Contact information is available (Peter Ernst, 215-948-3245), but expectations should be realistic.
-Given the extremely selective grantmaking pattern, unsolicited applications face very long odds.
+Contact information is available (Peter Ernst, 215-948-3245), but expectations should be realistic.
+Given the selective grantmaking pattern focused on trustee-identified opportunities, unsolicited applications face challenges.

 References